camunda/camunda-bpm-platform/README.md

 #### And there's more...

 - [bpmn.io](https://bpmn.io/) - Toolkits for BPMN, CMMN, and DMN in JavaScript (rendering, modeling)
-- [Community Extensions](https://docs.camunda.org/manual/7.5/introduction/extensions/) - Extensions on top of Camunda BPM provided and maintained by our great open source community
+- [Community Extensions](https://docs.camunda.org/manual/7.5/introduction/extensions/) - Extensions on top of Camunda Platform provided and maintained by our great open source community

 ## A Framework

-In contrast to other vendor BPM platforms, Camunda BPM strives to be highly integrable and embeddable.
+In contrast to other vendor BPM platforms, Camunda Platform strives to be highly integrable and embeddable.
 We seek to deliver a great experience to developers that want to use BPM technology in their projects.

 ### Highly Integrable

-Out of the box, Camunda BPM provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.
+Out of the box, Camunda Platform provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.

 ### Embeddable